 Acknowledgments.
-We would like to express our gratitude to Frédéric Besson for his useful comments and observations on the ideas sketched in [3]; Fred Mesnard for the information and the discussions we had with him about the impact of precision on termination inference for Prolog programs; and the reviewers of [24] and of this paper for their careful comments that helped us improve the paper.
+We would like to express our gratitude to Frédéric Besson for his useful comments and observations on the ideas sketched in [3]; Fred Mesnard for the information and the discussions we had with him about the impact of precision on termination inference for Prolog programs; and the reviewers of [24] for their careful comments that helped us improve the paper.